souryacs/IDXL/README.md

 If no such option is provided, our method performs the following operations:

-If m = 1, a directory “MedNJSTXL” is created within the same directory containing the input treelist file.
+If m = 1, a directory “MNJSTXL” is created within the same directory containing the input treelist file.
 Within this new created directory, one file 'outtree_newick.tre' is created, which contains the derived species tree.
 Another text file named 'Complete_Desription.txt' is created, which contains execution and timing information for the method.

-For m = 2,  a directory 'ProdNJSTXL' is created within the same directory containing the input treelist file.
+For m = 2,  a directory 'PNJSTXL' is created within the same directory containing the input treelist file.
 Above mentioned files within the new directory are generated as per the execution.